FallynB/FallynB/README.md

-# 👋 Hello, I'm Fallyn Buckner
+# Hello, I'm Fallyn Buckner 👋🏾

 ## 🛡️ Aspiring Security Professional | IT Security Analyst

 ### About Me

-I've been interested in cybersecurity for 2+ years.
-I'm a very curious and analytical person with a passion for technology.
+I've been interested in cybersecurity for 2+ years, but I have always loved technlogy.
+I'm a very curious and analytical person with a passion for tech.
 Cybersecurity is my favorite domain because I like the idea of being proactive in software design and protecting important systems as technology becomes increasingly intertwined with aspects of life.

 ### 🚀 Current Focus